ppkgtmm/ppkgtmm/README.md

 # Hi 👋🏻 I'm Pinky Gautam

-as a data engineer from development background, I'm eager to implement highly maintainable solutions that both facilitate informed decision making and create positive impacts
+as a data engineer from development background, I'm eager to implement highly maintainable solutions that facilitate informed decision making and also create positive impacts

 💡 in case you want to know more about me, feel free to reach out via [email](mailto:pinky.gtm@outlook.com)